CFO Conference & Ethics Session Event Portal

 https://becpas.com/industries/community-banking/

-Brown Edwards™ financial institution accounting services help management improve procedures, reduce risk exposure, and improve earnings.
-Their team, with over 40 years of banking experience will design a specific program for your organization’s needs while providing best practices and cost-effective outsourced services.
-Their services include internal audits & information technology audits, CECL audits, information technology risk assessment, loan reviews, internal control risk assessment, financial statement audits, and ACH and BSA compliance.
+Brown Edwards’ financial institution professional services help management improve procedures, manage risk exposure, and enhance earnings.
+As a top 70 firm with over 50 years of banking experience, their team will design a specific program for your organization’s needs while providing best practices and cost-effective outsourced services.
+They provide a full range of services including internal audits, compliance and regulatory audits, SOX/FDICIA assessments, information technology audits, loan reviews, financial statement audits, and model validations.

 Community Bankers’ Bank